BDPA Education and Technology Foundation via Crowdrise

 EVENT DATE: Aug 15, 2018

-BDPA Detroit chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 33rd annual BDPA High School Computer Competition (HSCC) championships being held August 2018 in Atlanta.
-The mission of the BDPA Detroit chapter is to support local information technology (IT) professionals and increase the number of historically under-represented persons of color in science, technology, engineering and mathematics (STEM) areas.
+BDPA Cincinnati chapter plans to give out $1,000 scholarships each of the five (5) students that earn a spot on the city's national team competing at the 33rd annual BDPA High School Computer Competition (HSCC) championships being held August 2017 in New Orleans, LA.
+The mission of the BDPA Cincinnati chapter is to support local information technology (IT) professionals and increase the number of historically under-represented persons of color in science, technology, engineering and mathematics (STEM) areas.

 This Crowdrise Project seeks to raise $5,000 to fully fund these college scholarships for the 2018 HSCC team.
 Our hope is that we can find 10 people to join our fundraising team.

-BDPA prepares for the annual HSCC through SITES (Student Information Technology Education & Scholarship) a computer instructional program available to Detroit area students in grades 8 through 12.
-Participating students receive quality instruction in basic computer skills, computer programming languages, website development, database design public speaking, and career development.
+HSCC is a computer instructional program available to Cincinnati area students in grades 8 through 12.
+Participating students receive quality instruction in basic computer skills, computer programming languages, website development, database design public speaking and career development.
+BDPA student competitions and projects are an important key to help prepare students to be effective professional IT professionals.

 EDUCATION EXPERIENCE and FUN

-Providing students with education, experience and fun is what the HSCC event is all about.
+Providing students with education, experience and fun is what the national HSCC championship is all about.
 The competition has three parts: Team oral exam, Individual written test, and Team website development.
-The highlight of the event, is the 7 hour requirements based website and database design and development competition.
+The highlight of the event is the 7 hour requirements based website and database design and development competition.

 Through involvement in the competition, students will gain practical experience in the design of web based applications, programming languages, requirements gathering, needs analysis and test & development.
-In addition, they will also develop skills in communication, leadership, teamwork, fundraising and time management.
+Also, they will also develop skills in communication, leadership, teamwork, fundraising and time management.